Measures that Counter Falling Fertility Rate2.0 (Early education and care for children aged 2 to 6)

 Children attending public, non-profit, and quasi-public preschools pay a fixed monthly fee, with the difference between this fee and the original preschool fees subsidized by the government directly to the preschool.
 This reduction in payments enables parents to perceive a substantial decrease in their children's monthly educational expenses, gradually decreasing the payment amount.
 From August 2022, parents pay a maximum of 3,000 NTD per child each month, with further reductions based on the birth order of the children.

-As of November 2022, the enrollment rate for 2-year-olds has exceeded 49% (an almost 34% increase from 2016), and for children aged 3 to under 6, it reached over 90% (an almost 16% increase from 2016).
+As of October 2025, the enrollment rate for 2-year-olds has exceeded 58.9% (an almost 44.3% increase from 2016), and for children aged 3 to under 6, it reached 92.1% (an almost 17.7% increase from 2016).
 The tangible reduction in tuition costs incentivizes parents to enroll their children in preschool at an earlier age.

 3. Grant child-rearing allowances